kluu1/luuchain/README.md

 # LuuChain
 LuuChain is a blockchain project built with Node.js and React.js to deep dive into how cryptocurrencies are built on the blockchain.
+I followed the TDD process uisng Jest from the very beginning of this project.

 ## Blockchain 101 - Cliff Notes
 * The very first block in the blockchain is called the Genesis block